kkwong44/travelogue/README.md

 ---
 ## Objectives
-The main objective of this site is to provide a platform for travelers to keep a journal online and share it with families and friends as well as other travelers.
+The main objective of this site is to provide a platform for travellers to keep a journal online and share it with families and friends as well as other travellers.

-The target audients will be travelers who wants to post their journal and people who want to contribute and find out more about the travel destinations.
+The target audients will be travellers who wants to post their journal and people who want to contribute and find out more about the travel destinations.

 ### Application Goals
 * Create a community to share travel experiences on destinations across the world.